Lymph Nodes and Cancer

 What is the lymph system?

 Our bodies have a network of lymph vessels and lymph nodes.
+(Lymph is pronounced limf.)
 This network is a part of the body’s immune system.
 It collects fluid, waste material, and other things (like viruses and bacteria) that are in the body tissues, outside the bloodstream.

 Lymph vessels are a lot like the veins that collect and carry blood through the body.
 But instead of carrying blood, these vessels carry the clear watery fluid called lymph.